Nolan Arenado Player Props: Cardinals vs. White Sox

-The St. Louis Cardinals, including Nolan Arenado (.436 on-base percentage in past 10 games, 107 points above season-long percentage), take on starting pitcher Touki Toussaint and the Chicago White Sox at Guaranteed Rate Field, Saturday at 2:10 PM ET.
+On Sunday, Nolan Arenado (.889 slugging percentage in past 10 games, including four home runs) and the St. Louis Cardinals play the Chicago White Sox, whose starting pitcher will be Lucas Giolito.
+First pitch is at 2:10 PM ET.

-In his last appearance, he mashed two homers in his most recent game (going 2-for-5) against the White Sox.
+He strung together two hits (going 2-for-4) in his most recent game against the White Sox.

 Nolan Arenado Game Info & Props vs. the White Sox